Omikhleia/omikhleia-sile-packages/README.md

   The **teidict** package and the **teibook** class are intended for processing XML TEI P4 dictionaries.
-  They supports a decent subset of the [TEI P4](https://tei-c.org/Vault/P4/doc/html/) "Print Dictionaries" specification, and define an appropriated layout for such dictionaries (entries on two columns, with running page headers, etc.).
+  They supports a decent subset of the [TEI P4](https://tei-c.org/Vault/P4/doc/html/) "Print Dictionaries" specification, and define an appropriate layout for such dictionaries (entries on two columns, with running page headers, etc.).

 - [X] Temporary command redefinition (save and restore): **redefine** package.